Peer reviewed articleEnvironment, poverty and the steady state economy

 Acknowledgements: I would like to thank the editor, David Samways, and an unknown referee for their many valuable comments and suggestions.

 After the Second World War one of the main concerns of economists, governments and international organizations was the economic development of all nations leading to increasing gross domestic product (GDP) and per capita consumption.
-The apparent success during the 1950-1970 period, often called the golden age of capitalism, reinforced the enthusiasm with economic growth.
+The apparent success during the 1950-1970 period, often called the golden age of capitalism, reinforced the enthusiasm for economic growth.
 However, others were drawing the attention of the public and governments to the rising difficulties because of the rapidly growing population and the limited natural resources (Ehrlich, 1968, Meadows et al. 1972, Daly, 1973).
 Even before that time, Nelson (1956) and Huxley (1956) were suggesting that much of the problems of poverty in less developed countries were a result of increasing population worldwide.

 After many years of impressive growth, it is now generally accepted that sustainable growth for an infinite or very long period is impossible.
 This is because economic growth cannot exceed the limits imposed by a finite earth ecosystem.
 Resources are limited and some of them cannot increase by investment or by new technologies.
 For instance, land, water, and fossil fuels are limited resources (Pimentel et al. 2010).
 Copper and other metals, potassium, and phosphorous are also limited.
 Recycling may delay exhaustion of a non-reproducible resource but can never increase it.
 Of course, some resources are substitutable and while the price system may provide the motive for the use of one or the other, it cannot increase the upper limits of either.
 More forests may be created, but more land is required and land is limited.
 New technologies may improve the use of resources.
 Better irrigation systems may increase crops that need irrigation, but cannot increase the quantity of water.
 Certainly, the possibilities of technological advances should not be underestimated but the fact remains that resources are finite with limited possibilities of substitution.
 Nothing can be substituted for water or for soil and greenhouse gas emissions, climate change, extinction of species, rising temperature, etc. are all severe and intractable problems.